silverstripe/silverstripe-module/README.md

 We have included a 3-clause BSD license you can use as a default.
 We advocate for the BSD license as it is one of the most permissive and open licenses.

-Feel free to alter the [license.md](license.md) to suit if you wan tto use an alternative license.
+Feel free to alter the [license.md](license.md) to suit if you wan to use an alternative license.
 You can use [choosealicense.com](http://choosealicense.com) to help pick a suitable license for your project.

 ## Documentation